Ask. Learn. Improve

 Benefit: Full RAG capabilities unlocked

-"Our documentation is too complex for AI"
+"our documentation is too complex for AI"

 Reality: RAG handles complexity better than keyword search.
 The more complex your documentation, the greater the advantage of semantic understanding.

-"Traditional search is 'good enough'"
+"traditional search is 'good enough'"

 Cost Analysis: If engineers spend 30 minutes/day searching, that's 6% of productive time.
 For a 100-person team at $75/hr: $1M+/year in lost productivity.
+IDC research confirms that knowledge workers spend 2.5 hours per day searching for information—a figure that holds in technical operations environments.

-"Implementation is too expensive"
+"implementation is too expensive"

-"What about search result ranking and filters?"
+"what about search result ranking and filters?"

 RAG Advantage: Instead of ranking documents by keyword relevance, RAG ranks by semantic relevance to your actual need.
 Advanced RAG systems still support filters (by date, equipment type, etc.) but apply them to more intelligent results.